kkinnear/zprint/doc/filter.md

 I have built two Clojurescript zprint filters, one using `planck`, which uses JavascriptCore on MacOS, and one using `lumo`, which uses node.js.
 There are also three different invocations of the Clojure zprint filter, which I will explain later.
+While zprint runs well in Clojurescript, I don't support the planck or lumo zprint filters anymore, since there is no performance value to using them.

 __The bottom line__: If you download an uberjar from github, you can have a filter that will pretty-print your Clojure(script) source